tomealbuquerque/embedded-regularization/README.md

 ## Results
 <img src="https://github.com/tomealbuquerque/embedded-regularization/blob/main/figures/tab1.PNG" width="500">

+## Data

+The American National Cancer Institute (NCI) from National Institutes of Health (NIH) collected a dataset in several regions of north and south of America.
+This dataset is composed by 76669 digital images (cervigrams) from 12,686 women.
+A subset of this dataset containing 76669 cervigrams is available for scientific works. **This dataset requires a request to the NCI to get acess.**

 ## Citation
 If you find this work useful for your research, please cite our paper:
 ```